Ravidws99/AWS-CDK/README.md

-# AWS-CDK-EC2-Shutdown-Lambda
+# AWS-CDK-Save-Money-Lambda

-In this project, I utilized a suite of advanced AWS technologies to deploy a Lambda Function that performs automated maintenance on my AWS infrastructure.
-I utilized the AWS Python Cloud Development Kit (CDK) to define the AWS resources needed to host the Lambda Function.
-To ensure continuous delivery, I leveraged CodePipeline and CodeCommit to automatically deploy any updates to the Lambda Function.
+In this project, I leveraged sophisticated AWS technologies to deploy three automated Lambda Functions that provide maintenance and cost notifications for my AWS infrastructure.
+These resources were defined and managed using the AWS Python Cloud Development Kit (CDK), enhancing the precision and efficiency of the process.

+The first Lambda Function systematically scans all regions of my AWS account, identifying active EC2 instances.
+It then automatically stops these instances to reduce unnecessary resource consumption, thereby minimizing costs.
+To ensure consistent operation, I incorporated an Amazon EventBridge rule, triggering this Lambda Function at regular intervals.

-The Lambda Function itself is designed to check for any existing active EC2 instances in each region of my AWS account and stops them.
-This functionality helps prevent unnecessary resource usage and minimizes costs associated with running inactive EC2 instances.
-To automate the process, I also added an Amazon EventBridge rule to trigger the Lambda Function at a specified time interval, ensuring regular maintenance of the EC2 instances.
+The second Lambda Function mirrors the first, but focuses on identifying and stopping active RDS instances across all regions.
+This step further curtails unnecessary resource usage and cost.
+An Amazon EventBridge rule was also implemented to automate this process, guaranteeing routine maintenance of the RDS instances.

-By integrating this modern technology stack with AWS's powerful cloud computing infrastructure, I was able to deploy an efficient and cost-effective solution for automated maintenance of my AWS resources.
+The third Lambda Function provides a daily cost analysis.
+By extracting data from the Cost Explorer, it calculates the current charges accrued and emails a daily summary of my AWS balance.

+To guarantee seamless delivery and updates to these Lambda Functions, I employed CodePipeline and CodeCommit, which enabled automatic deployment of any modifications.
+This project represents a comprehensive approach to manage, control, and monitor AWS resource utilization and expenses.